gustavoMoraiss/DummyApiJson/README.md

-# 🛒 Laza Ecommerce App
+# 🛒 Dummy Api Json App

 This is a React Native mobile application developed as part of an interview challenge.
 The goal of this project is to demonstrate proficiency in building performant and well-structured mobile applications using modern tools and libraries in the React Native ecosystem.